Accelerated Stochastic Algorithms for Convex-Concave Saddle-Point Problems: Strongly Convex : restart scheme and complexity analysis.

 \subsubsection{Sub-Gaussian gradient noises.}

 In our stochastic restart scheme, we assume that the gradient noises $\{\delta_{y,\Phi}^{t}\}_{t\in\bbN}$, $\{\delta_{x,\Phi}^{t}\}_{t\in\bbN}$ and $\{\delta_{x,f}^{t}\}_{t\in\bbN}$ not only have uniformly bounded (conditional) second moments, but also follow sub-Gaussian distributions.
-The reason is that sub-Gaussianity leads to concentration, so that we have large deviation results at each stage (cf.\ Proposition~\ref{prop:conv_scaled_stoc}).
-However, if the noises are ``heavy-tailed'' (e.g., not sub-Gaussian), following the same approach, the oracle complexity in~\eqref{eq:complexity_sc_hp} will have a worse dependence on $\nu$ (e.g., $1/\nu$).
-This in turn causes the complexity in~\eqref{eq:complexity_sc_exp} to have a worse dependence on $\epsilon$, since in the proof of Theorem~\ref{thm:sc_expectation} we need to choose $\nu=\epsilon/(2\Gamma)$.
-It is interesting to develop new methodology that can effectively deal with the ``heavy-tailed'' noises, and we leave this to future work.
+The reason is that sub-Gaussianity leads to concentration, so that we have large-deviation-type results at each stage (cf.\ Proposition~\ref{prop:conv_scaled_stoc}).
+However, these results fail to hold if the noises are ``heavy-tailed''.
+Although we can still apply Markov's inequality at each stage of Algorithm~\ref{algo:restart_stoc} (in lieu of concentration inequalities), the oracle complexity in~\eqref{eq:complexity_sc_hp} will have a significantly worse dependence on $\nu$, i.e., $O(1/\nu)$.
+Since in the proof of Theorem~\ref{thm:sc_expectation}, we need to choose $\nu=\Theta(\epsilon)$, this worse dependence on $\nu$ leads to a worse dependence on $\epsilon$ in the complexity in~\eqref{eq:complexity_sc_exp}.
+For example, to obtain an $\epsilon$-expected duality gap, the complexities corresponding to $(\sigma_{x,f}+\sigma_{x,\Phi})^2$ and $\sigma_{y,\Phi}^2$ degrade to $O((\sigma_{x,f}+\sigma_{x,\Phi})^2/(\mu\epsilon^2))$ and $O({\sigma_{y,\Phi}^2}/{\epsilon^3})$, respectively.
+Indeed, these complexities are worse than those in~\eqref{eq:complexity_cvx_f}, which corresponds to the case where $\mu=0$.
+As future work, it would be interesting to develop new methodology that can effectively deal with the ``heavy-tailed'' noises.